 The 1-day Click data will be modeled – a combination of actual conversions and estimate for conversions via iOS14.5 devices.

-Facebook models the iOS 14.5 conversions not because it won’t ultimately know this number accurately (if you have set conversions as your top event priority) but because it takes up to 3 days to get the actual conversion date from Apple and the one piece of data received via AEM will be at the campaign level so an estimate for the split by Ad Set is also needed.
+Facebook models the iOS 14.5 click through conversions not because it won’t ultimately know this number accurately (if you have set conversions as your top event priority) but because it takes up to 3 days to get the actual conversion data from Apple and the one piece of data received via AEM will be at the campaign level so an estimate for the split by Ad Set is also needed.

 The 1-day view and 7-day click windows will be partial conversions (only people not on iOS14.5 or iOS 14.5 users that have asked to allow the App to Track).

-Note – there still will be conversions on devices where people have opted out of tracking but Facebook will not be told of them and has decided not to model these.
+Note – there still will be view-through conversions on devices where people have opted out of tracking but Facebook will not be told of them and has decided not to model these.

 ATT Impact on Facebook Targetting / Audiences